freqtrade/freqtrade/docs/freqai.md

         return df
 ```

 The user of the present example does not want to pass the `bb_lowerband` as a feature to the model,
 and has therefore not prepended it with `%`.
 The user does, however, wish to pass `bb_width` to the
-model for training/prediction and has therfore prepended it with `%`._
+model for training/prediction and has therefore prepended it with `%`.

 Note: features **must** be defined in `populate_any_indicators()`.
 Making features in `populate_indicators()`
-will fail in live/dry.
+will fail in live/dry mode.
 If the user wishes to add generalized features that are not associated with
 a specific pair or timeframe, they should use the following structure inside `populate_any_indicators()`
 (as exemplified in `freqtrade/templates/FreqaiExampleStrategy.py`: